kowey/traces-through-time/README.md

 'calendar' floating around.
 Files with such names should have been renamed to 'state-papers' and 'fine-rolls' respectively

+### Nimrodel

+Nimrodel provides a shell (or Windows batch) command that you can run.
+The script provides several modes, for example, `nimrodel string` takes a string on the command line for quick one-off tests, and `nimrodel dir` reads from an input directory, and writes to an output directory.
+The output of the latter will be a directory of json files.
+See [nimrodel][nimrodel] docs for more details.

 ### After nimrodel (study json output)

 When you have run nimrodel you should have a directory containing json